 The Mount Zion Apostolic Church under his leadership has birthed many churches throughout the city.
 The Lord Jesus divinely ordered Bishop Ricketts’ pathway, mapping out a distinct and unique spiritual and temporal journey that has affected the lives of many.
 His influence and impact has left a remarkable imprint in the Apostolic Pentecostal community within the Greater Toronto Area and reaches throughout Canada.

-Bishop Ricketts was been married to the lovely Phyllis Ricketts for 72 years and are the proud parents of Lloyd, Ron and Winsome, of whom have blessed them with many grand and great-grandchildren.
+Bishop Ricketts was married to the lovely Phyllis Ricketts for 72 years and are the proud parents of Lloyd, Ron and Winsome, of whom have blessed them with many grand and great-grandchildren.